jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

 or [contact](../../contact-us/) one of our experts.
 Additionally,
 here are two of our posts
-that answer the following questions:
+that answer the following DevSecOps questions:
 [What is DevSecOps](../devsecops-concept/)
 and [what does a DevSecOps engineer do?](../what-does-a-devsecops-engineer-do/)